aichbauer/express-graphql-boilerplate/README.md

 To not configure the production code.

-To start the DB, add the credentials for production. add `environment variables` by typing e.g. `export DB_USER=yourusername` before starting the api.
+To start the DB, add the credentials for production.
+Add `environment variables` by typing e.g. `export DB_USER=yourusername` before starting the API.

 ## Routes

 > For an example REST API with routes visit [express-rest-api-boilerplate](https://www.github.com/aichbauer/express-rest-api-boilerplate)

-Here you define all your routes for your api.
+Here you define all your routes for your API.
 It doesn't matter how you structure them.
 By default they are mapped on `privateRoutes` and `publicRoutes`.
-You can define as much routes files as you want e.g. for every model or for specific use cases, e.g. normal user and admins.
+You can define as much routes files as you want e.g. for every Model or for specific use cases, e.g. normal user and admins.

 ## Test

-All test for this boilerplate uses [AVA](https://github.com/avajs/ava) and [supertest](https://github.com/visionmedia/superagent) for integration testing.
+All tests for this boilerplate uses [AVA](https://github.com/avajs/ava) and [supertest](https://github.com/visionmedia/superagent for integration testing.
 So read their docs on further information.

 ## npm scripts

-There are no automation tool or task runner like [grunt](https://gruntjs.com/) or [gulp](http://gulpjs.com/) used for this boilerplate.
-These boilerplate only uses npm scripts for automatization.
+There are no automation tools or task runners like [grunt](https://gruntjs.com/) or [gulp](http://gulpjs.com/) used for this boilerplate.
+This boilerplate only uses npm scripts for automatization.

 ### npm start

 This is the entry for a developer.
-This command:

-By default it uses a sqlite databse, if you want to migrate the sqlite db by each start, disable the `prestart` and `poststart` command.
+By default it uses a sqlite databse, if you want to migrate the sqlite database by each start, disable the `prestart` and `poststart` command.
 Also mind if you are using a sqlite database to delete the `drop-sqlite-db` in the prepush hook.

 - runs a **nodemon watch task** for the all files in the project root
 - sets the **environment variable** `NODE_ENV` to `development`